Genez-io/genez-io.github.io/content/posts/getting_started_upstash.md

 }
 ```

-## Step 4: Store and retrieve data from Redis
+### Step 4: Store and retrieve data from Redis

-Implement two methods to store and retrieve <key,value> pairs in the Redis database:
+Implement two methods to store and retrieve <key, value> pairs in the Redis database:

 ```ts
 @GenezioDeploy()